-6. Vexatious Claims
+Vexatious Claims

-- 6.1 If, during the hearing of a grievance, at the mediation stage, the formal stage or the appeal stage, the relevant line manager, who is hearing the grievance, determines that the grievance is without substance or merit, and there is evidence that the aggrieved employee was dishonest or malicious or frivolous or vexatious, this finding will be referred to the Chairman (Quality) incorporating the role of Global Spectrum Secretary. - 6.2 The Global Spectrum Secretary will convene a Panel of 3, (2 senior managers not previously involved and a representative), to consider the evidence gathered.
-The Disciplinary Policy may be invoked against the person bringing the grievance on the basis of this evidence. - 6.3 The Global Spectrum reserves the right not to pursue grievances that are frivolous or vexatious, or that merely repeat complaints that have previously been made and considered.
+- ➤ If, during the hearing of a grievance, at any stage; the formal stage or the appeal stage, the relevant manager, who is hearing the grievance, determines that the grievance is without substance or merit, and there is evidence that the aggrieved employee was dishonest or malicious or frivolous or vexatious, this finding will be referred to the Chairman (Quality) incorporating the role of Global Spectrum Secretary. - ➤ The Global Spectrum Secretary will convene a Panel of 3, (2 senior managers not previously involved and a representative), to consider the evidence gathered.
+The Disciplinary Policy may be invoked against the person bringingthe grievance on the basis of this evidence. - ➤ The Global Spectrum reserves the right not to pursue grievances that are frivolous or vexatious, or that merely repeat complaints that have previouslybeen made and considered.